Witchcraft in Shropshire

 When baking or brewing, Shropshire folk would make the sign of the cross over their malt and flour.
 This prevented the food from being bewitched, which was a common act of the witch.
 If one wanted to directly protect themselves, silver is often suggested to be the most powerful charm against witches.
 Charlotte Burne suggests that it is particularly potent in the form of a silver bullet.
 Silver bullets were seen as one of the only ways you could harm a witch in Shropshire, though I think any bullet would have harmed when shot at a poor unsuspecting woman.

-We are told that certain areas in Shropshire are more witches ridden than others, though all have the potential to be the home of witches.
+We are told that certain areas in Shropshire are more witch ridden than others, though all have the potential to be the home of witches.
 Prolley Moor an isolated community in South Shropshire is said to be a meeting place for witches, where they gather to consult each other, and spread their wickedness.
 The Stiperstones has perhaps the strongest link to witchcraft in the whole of Shropshire.
 It has a reputation for being a wicked place, and the seat of Satan’s power, and thus witches flock to the area.
 It is said that on Friday nights all of the witches of the county ascend the slopes to the Devil’s chair and hold a meeting, where they plan their sinful schemes for the following week.
 As well as this, on the winter solstice ‘Owd Scratch’ calls forth all the wickedest folk, the witches, warlocks, sinners, and evil spirits to come to the chair, where they perform the most important Black Mass of the year, and vote for the king or queen of evil.
 There is something very otherworldly about the Stiperstones, an emptiness transporting you to a liminal space, away from the watching world and thus it would be the perfect location for such a gathering.

 Some of our earliest references to witchcraft in the county come from the late 1500s.
 We are told that in 1570 ‘Bessie of Belle Vue’ was found guilty of witchcraft, however the actual verdict and punishment was sadly lost to time.
 A very tragic potential witchcraft case can be found in Much Wenlock, in 1545.
-Alice Glasson was just 11 years old when she was hanged, and though her actual crime has been lost to history, it is often suggested that she was tried for witchcraft, or perhaps murder.
+Alice Glaston was just 11 years old when she was hanged, and though her actual crime has been lost to history, it is often suggested that she was tried for witchcraft, or perhaps murder.
 Her story reaches through the centuries and is marred by injustice.
 One cannot help but feel a particular pang of sorrow for this young girl, destined for the gallows, and wonder just what chain of events caused her to end up there.

-Another early reference to a ‘witch trial is that of ‘Mother Garve of Castle Foregate’ in Shrewsbury being tried at the corn market in 1579.
-She was said to have bewitched cattle and was thus punished for this, perhaps via the pillory.
+Sadly, the verdict of her trial is not known though it is a fascinating account.
 A court record also exists for Margeret Bridgen who was accused of ‘exorcising witchcrafts, charms and sorceries etc’ at court Leet in Ludlow during 1650.
 In 1659 Janet Wright was tried for witchcraft but given a not guilty verdict.
 The same verdict was given to Joseph Wright in 1663 and Maria Davey in 1666.
 Soulton Hall can also boast of being the location of a witch trial in 1660.
 The accused woman had been brought before the justice of the district, Thomas Hill by the townspeople of Wem.
 However, the allegation of witchcraft was dismissed, and she was cleared of any wrongdoing.

 There are two other notable witch trials in the county, which sadly are harder to prove, that of Kathryn Garner and her sister-in-law Mary Lacye Garner.
 These may be more in the realm of folklore but are still worthy of noting.
 Kathryn was said to have died by drowning in 1663 during a trial by water.
 Her sister-in-law also was said to have suffered the same fate during her trial, though I can find no concrete evidence of such a trial or their existence.
 Perhaps their story is symbolic, imploring us to understand the cruelty of such a punishment.

-‘a lewd woman scandalised…(accused) first of murdering my husband… Henry Evans a tailor dwelling in Mardol near the bridge some 29 years past. secondly… accused for a witch and therefore was forced to forgo the town of Shrewsbury’
+‘a lewd woman scandalised…(accused) first of murdering my husband… Henry Evans a tailor dwelling in Mardol near the bridge some 29 years past.
+Secondly… accused for a witch and therefore was forced to forgo the town of Shrewsbury’

 Sadly, I am yet to find any further references of her in my research, but hopefully she could clear her name of all aspersions.
 In the 18th century we are told that Mary Bebb was charged at Shrewsbury, for ‘profoundly uttering 67 curses’ one can only speculate what drove her to enact so many.

-The few references to actual witch trials in the county suggest that it was more widely accepted, or perhaps seen as a social or moral issue rather than an actual legal one.
-I would also argue that in many cases witchcraft in Shropshire was difficult to define, it was so engrained in folk belief that it didn’t have the same stereotypes attached to it as other areas.
-Witchcraft didn’t mark a pact with the Devil, rather it could be a tool to make sense of the world around you, to govern the intangible, it was exciting and mundane, a whole system of possibility waiting to be understood.
+Another excellent Shropshire witch was a woman known as Betty Chidley.
+There are many versions of her story, including the version by Charlotte Burne.
 The story begins by introducing a family known by the name of Ambler, who occupied a farm at Wilderley, which is near Pulverbatch.
 Not too far from this farm there lived an older woman known as ‘Betty Chidley from the bottom of Betchcot’.
 Betty was described as ‘much in the habit of begging at the farmhouse’.
 Now it is important to note that begging for alms was not uncommon in Shropshire, with many calendrical events such as Christmas and All Souls Day providing the opportunity for those on the knife edge of poverty to receive support.
 Betty often got what she asked for, but one day she found that the farmer was away, and it was his wife that opened the door.
 The farmer’s wife had been mixing up some “supping” for the calves.
 She watched the good meal and milk stirred together over the fire and begged for a share.
 Mrs. Ambler, irritated, spoke sharply, and refused to give her any.

 Betty only said in a decisive tone: “The calves wenna eat the suppin’ now.”